Baby Loss Awareness Week 2021

 - In 2018, 114 women in the UK and Ireland died from mental health-related causes within a year after pregnancy.

-According to Mama Academy, it is not clear how many miscarriages occur every since as a large number go unreported.
+According to Mama Academy, it is not clear how many miscarriages occur since a large number go unreported.
 Recent statistics show that:

 - Over 60,000 babies are born prematurely in the UK every year.